RickStrahl/Westwind.Scripting/README.md

 ### No Unloading
 Assemblies, once loaded, cannot be unloaded until the process shuts down.
 While overhead for loading a new assembly is not great it does add overhead with every unique instantiation of a code snippet or template.

+## Westwind.Scripting FAQ

+### Referencing other In-Memory Types is not supported
+If you are creating multiple compilations that are dynamically compiled, and you need to reference one dynamic compilation in a second compilation, **you have to ensure that referenced type was compiled to disk, not into memory**.

+There are a number of issues resolving dynamically created types both at compile time and runtime.
+There's a way to get the compiler to work, but we've not figured out a way to get an in-memory type to be loaded from another assembly when creating the instance - the referenced type can't be resolved *even if it is already loaded in the process*.  (see [here](https://github.com/RickStrahl/Westwind.Scripting/issues/7) and [here](https://github.com/dotnet/roslyn/issues/65627)).

+Bottom line: If you need a dynamically compiled type from another compilation **use to-disk compilation for the referenced type's code**.

+Said another way, you can only use in-memory compilation for top level execution, not for inclusion as a reference.

 ## Change Log

 ### 1.2